 It is only recently that we became aware of the importance and the abundance of the petroglyphs heritage in Jordan, as new fields are now opened to investigations.
 While the Rock Art is already known and partly surveyed in the easy to access Wadi Rum, the Eastern Badia is newly explored by archaeologists who, aside to their researches on ancient settlements in the Harra, noticed uncountable petroglyphs.
-Form the discoveries in those marginal areas and the undergoing surveys of the South of Jordan, is coming out a huge heritage that was till now underestimated.
+Out of the discoveries in those marginal areas as well as the undergoing surveys conducted in the South of Jordan, is emerging a huge heritage that was till now underestimated (below photos from author).

 Middle East Rock Art outreaches borders of space and time.
-We speak about thousands and thousands of rock images and inscriptions stretching from Syria to Saudi Arabia, mainly through the basalt and sandstone areas, accounting for the presence and activities of nomadic and semi-nomadic peoples in those nowadays desert lands over a period estimated to 12 000 years, from the Neolithic (10 200 BC) till now, without interruption in certain areas like Wadi Rum.
+We speak about thousands and thousands of rock images and inscriptions stretching from Syria to Saudi Arabia, mainly through the basalt and sandstone areas.
+They attest to the presence and activities of nomadic and semi-nomadic peoples in those nowadays desert lands over a period estimated to 12 000 years, from the Neolithic (10 200 BC) till now, without interruption in certain areas like Wadi Rum.
 The Rock Art domain even extends far to East till beyond Iran.
-We are in front of a gigantic open air library, that delivers information about environment, animals, humans, languages, scripts system, worships, historical events... beyond some local specificities and evolutions, the petroglyphs also put in light a common heritages and wide exchanges networks linking Middle East people throughout the ages.
+We are in front of a gigantic open-air library, that delivers information about environment, animals, humans, languages, scripts system, worships, historical events... beyond some local specificities and evolutions, the petroglyphs also put in light a common heritages and wide exchanges networks linking Middle East people throughout the ages.

 Geographically, petroglyphs are not regularly spread through the domain.
 We generally find a higher density in connection with settlements, elevated places, hunting zones and water points.
-In the Eastern Desert, the till now recorded petroglyphs concentrations are mainly located in and around Jabal Qurma, Wisad pools and Wadi Qattafi.
+In the Eastern Desert, the till now recorded petroglyphs concentrations are mainly located in and around Jabal Qurma, Wisad pools, Wadi Qattafi and some spots in Ruwaished area..
 In Wadi Rum however, the sites are more regularly spread, with a higher density at proximity of water sources.

-The geographical extension of the petroglyphs domain does not lead to a relevant differentiation in the typology of the imagery.
-However, some figures are more present is some areas, as for example, the kites in the Eastern Desert, the hands in the Hisma area.
+The geographical extension of the petroglyphic domain does not lead to a relevant differentiation in the imagery typology.
+However, some figures are more present is certain areas, as for example, the kites in the Eastern Desert, the hands in the Hisma area.
 Cattle seem absent in the Hisma desert while in the Wisad pools, humans are rarely represented.
-Regarding the inscriptions however, the geographical distribution is more evident, with a prevalence of Thamudic and Hismaic scripts in the Hisma Basin and of Safaitic in the Eastern Desert, among other scripts...
+Regarding the inscriptions however, the geographical distribution is more evident, with a prevalence of Thamudic and Hismaic scripts in the Hisma Basin and of Safaitic in the Eastern Desert, among other scripts... (below photos from author)

 Wadi Rum, Thamudic inscription